FasterSpeeding/Yuyo/docs/usage/components.md

 Custom IDs cannot be longer than 100 characters in total length.

 !!! note
-    For stateless components like this to work properly the custom IDs need to stay the same between bot restarts.
+    For stateless components like this to work properly the match part of custom IDs need to stay the same between bot restarts.

     The `as_` descriptors achieve this by generating a constant default ID from the path for the component's callback (which includes the callback's name